 CalABLE offers a total of four savings and investment options.

-Seeks a stable, conservative return by investing in a low risk, interest bearing deposit account.
+Use this if you want a stable, conservative return by investing in a low risk, interest-bearing deposit account.

 Aggressive Growth Portfolio

 Use this if you want aggressive growth and long-term total returns by investing primarily in stock funds.